MattVale1/RPSLib/README.md

 `Steamworks.NET` See the [Documentation](https://steamworks.github.io/gettingstarted/) and [GitHub](https://github.com/rlabrecque/Steamworks.NET).

 # Installation:
-- Install `RPSLib.dll` by dropping the file into your project.
+- Install `RPS.dll` by dropping the file into your project.
 Ideally in it's own unique folder.
 Simple!

 - Install the RPSLib package by dropping `RPSLib.unitypackage` into your project.
 The package will always contain the latest DLL, so no need to build the project unless you edit the source files.
-If you do edit the source and make a build, copy the `RPSLib.dll` and `RPSLib.xml` into your project, overriding the existing files.
+If you do edit the source and make a build, copy the `RPS.dll` and `RPS.xml` into your project, overriding the existing files.

 **Dependencies:**
 - Steamworks.NET (included in RPSLib.unitypackage)
 - Unity Localization package (please fetch this yourself)

 # Usage:
-Within your code, you can access the DLL by simply typing `RPSLib.` and then the class you require (like any other library), or by importing RPS at the top of your file with `using RPSLib;`.
+Within your code, you can access the DLL by simply typing `RPSLib.` and then the class you require, or by importing RPS at the top of your file with `using RPSLib;`.
 ### Examples:
 ```
 // Returns a GameObject at the mouse position.